mami-project/trafic/README.md

 *Requirements*: Ubuntu bionic amd64 cloud image

 *CAVEAT*: This installation will install stock iperf3.
-Although it should suffice, beware that there is a [reported bug on iperf3 regarding the use of the parameter '-n' for TCP flows](https://github.com/esnet/iperf/issues/768), that is still open.
+Although it should suffice, be aware that there is a [reported bug on iperf3 regarding the use of the parameter '-n' for TCP flows](https://github.com/esnet/iperf/issues/768), that is still open.

 ## Build and install